Eigenbahn/ai-dungeon-cli/README.md

 You need python (>= 3.3) along with the `requests` library.

-## Limitations and future improvments
+## Limitations and future improvements

-RIght now, the code is over-optimistic: we don't catch cleanly when the backend is down.
+Right now, the code is over-optimistic: we don't catch cleanly when the backend is down.

 A better user experience could be achieved with the use of the [curses](https://docs.python.org/3/library/curses.html) library.

 For now, only the `/quit` action is supported.
-I nened to enable the others (`/revert`, `/alter`...).
+I need to enable the others (`/revert`, `/alter`...).

 It would also be nice to add support for browsing other players' stories (_Explore_ menu).